 A short sale is a pre-foreclosure real estate transaction where the lender or owner of a mortgage loan agrees to permit the homeowner to sell his or her house “short” of the amount owed to the bank, releasing the property from the financing.
 Therefore, a short sale does not refer to the time (which can be lengthy) of the transaction.
 It refers to the settlement.

-A homeowner who is upside down or underwater with regards to his or her mortgage often seeks to sell his or her home “short” to stop foreclosure.
+A homeowner who is upside down or underwater with regard to his or her mortgage often seeks to sell his or her home “short” to stop foreclosure.
 Because of the “shortage,” this type of real estate transaction is equated with debt forgiveness.

 This prevention method is often more attractive to a lender versus going through foreclosure, which has risks and costs attached to it in terms of lost payments, insurance, taxes, eviction, and similar charges.
 A loan modification also features a related lack of certainty.
 A short sale foregoes these additional charges and issues by taking the non-performing mortgage financing off a lender’s books.